kmcculloch/phpspec-code-sniffer/README.md

 ## Global Installation

-If you have phpcs installed globally (which generally involves running composer global require squizlabs/php_codesniffer:~2.0 and adding ~/.composer/vendor/bin to your $PATH), you can add this ruleset like so:
+If you have phpcs installed globally (which generally involves running `composer global require squizlabs/php_codesniffer:~2.0` and adding `~/.composer/vendor/bin` to your `$PATH`), you can add this ruleset like so:

 ```
-composer global config repositories.phpspec-code-sniffer vcs https://github.com/kmcculloch/phpspec-code-sniffer
+# Append the "@dev" to tell composer that you're cool installing a global
+# package that isn't flagged "stable":
 composer global require kmcculloch/phpspec-code-sniffer:~0.1@dev

+# Tell phpcs where to find the ruleset:
 phpcs --config-set installed_paths ~/.composer/vendor/kmcculloch/phpspec-code-sniffer/

 # Run the following and confirm that you can see "PHPSpec" in the list of
 # installed standards:
 phpcs -i

+# Sniff your code:
+phpcs --standard=PHPSpec ~/path/to/MyClassSpec.php
 ```